 Additionally, Judy Carmichael’s Jazz Inspired, a nationally distributed show which aired as a fourth-hour of jazz programming after Hot Jazz Saturday Night, will also end on June 23.

-A petition to save the show has been initiated by John Hasse on Change.org and has garnered 1000 signatures in its first 24 hours.
+A petition to save the show was initiated by John Hasse in early June on Change.org and has garnered thousands of signatures.